-After completion of a successful proposal defense, beginning in COMS 988 a IRB review and approval is needed before any participants may be recruited or data may be collected.
+After completing a successful proposal defense and beginning in COMS 988, an IRB application review and approval are needed before any participants may be recruited or data may be collected.
 IRB is a federally mandated body established to ensure ethical treatment of human subjects.
-Within 10 business days of the approved proposal defense, the candidate must submit his or her IRB application, ancillary material, and documentation of site permission(s) to his or her chair for an initial review and approval.
-The chair is responsible to ensure the IRB application and all other related documents to irb@liberty.edu for review.
-The chair MUST be copied on all communication with the IRB.
+Within ten business days of the approved proposal defense, the candidate must submit his or her IRB application, ancillary material, and documentation of site permission(s) to his or her chair for an initial review and approval.
+The chair is responsible to ensure